 I came across an interesting article about the ethics of atheists.
 (It is long!; about 10 pages.)
 Sam Harris, Daniel Dennett, Richard Dawkins, and Christopher Hitchens have apparently become known as the "New Atheists".

 These four are extremely, vocally critical of religion.
 By their perspective, most people are (moderately) religious, and hold tightly to religious beliefs not based out of reason.
 Militant religious individuals having the same general beliefs are condoned by these moderates.
 Because of this, radical militants are able to bring atrocities on the world.
 These guys' opinion then is that religion is responsible for the majority of conflict in our world.

 The problem that these guys acknowledge for themselves is that religion is globally seen as the source of morality.
 Humans need an objective source of morality.

 Why does this value system perspective on Christianity matter?

 It matters because it makes Christianity easier to understand and apply.
 This perspective is significant much the same way new scientific models are significant.

 Many years ago Aristotle's established theory of astronomy put the earth at the center of the universe.
 As we got better at studying the skies, problems in the theory became apparent.
 Johannes Kepler somehow managed to reconcile the two, but only by a very complicated set of rules.
 However, when Copernicus and Galileo introduced a new solar-centric theory, everything made more sense.
-The model fit what we could see, it was much more simple, and it could be applied to understand new situations.
+The model more accurately fit what we could see, it was much more simple, and it could be applied to understand new situations.